TurakhiaLab/TWILIGHT/README.md

 TWILIGHT (**T**all and **Wi**de A**lig**nments at **H**igh **T**hroughput) is a tool designed for ultrafast and ultralarge multiple sequence alignment.
 It is able to scale to millions of long nucleotide sequences (>10000 bases).
 TWILIGHT can run on CPU-only platforms (Linux/Mac) or take advantage of CUDA-capable GPUs for further acceleration.

-By default, TWILIGHT requires an unaligned sequence file in FASTA format and an input guide tree in Newick format to generate the output alignment in FASTA format (Fig. 1a).
-When a guide tree is unavailable, users can utilize the iterative mode, which provides a Snakemake workflow to estimate guide trees using external tools (Fig 1b.).
+By default, TWILIGHT requires an unaligned sequence file in FASTA format and an input guide tree in Newick format to generate the output alignment in FASTA format (Fig. 1a, <a name="default"></a>**default mode**).
+When a guide tree is unavailable, TWILIGHT provides a Snakemake workflow to estimate guide trees using external tools (Fig 1b, <a name="iter"></a>**iterative mode**).

 TWILIGHT adopts the progressive alignment algorithm (Fig. 1c) and employs tiling strategies to band alignments (Fig. 1e).
 Combined with a divide-and-conquer technique (Fig. 1a), a novel heuristic dealing with gappy columns (Fig. 1d) and support for GPU acceleration (Fig. 1f), TWILIGHT demonstrates exceptional speed and memory efficiency.